-Justification for accuracy of results:

 The results agree well with theory.
-In figure ??, results agree with (3.1) and (3.2) as we see a constant increase of friction with weight.
-Furthermore, from (??), the best fit line is an approximate representation of Cp, the trendlines show correct relationship between static and rolling coefficient with static being greater due to the need to provide a resultant force to accelerate to moving from stationary, according to newtons second law.
+In figure {3.1}, results agree with (3.1) and (3.2) as we see a constant increase of friction with weight.
+Furthermore, from (3.2), the best fit line is an approximate representation of Cp, the trendlines show correct relationship between static and rolling coefficient with static being greater due to the need to provide a resultant force to accelerate to moving from stationary, according to newtons second law.
 Whereas at constant speed we only need to provide a force to balance friction.